chaimabg/DevOps-lab/README.md

 ## Automation
--Automated infrastructure provisioning

-    we used Terraform to create well isolated and maintainable infrastructure layers (Microstacks)
+**Automated infrastructure provisioning:**  we used Terraform to create well isolated and maintainable infrastructure layers (Microstacks)
 - First Stack: Networking :  we created a Virtual Network and a Subnet where our webapp will run .
 - Second Stack: Kubernetes Cluster : we provisioned an AKS cluster whithin the subnet created earlier .
 - Third Stack : Monitoring  : we created the monitoring setup for our webapp using Kubernetes provider as well as Helm provider.
 This Stack is responsible for creating  a Kubernetes namespace for our monitoring setup then using Helm, it will install the monitoring tools .
 # Deployment
 ### Automated Deployment
 to automate the deployment ,we ensured that by creating a Helm Chart for it which will be used by Argo CD for deployment.
 Each time there's  a change in the chart in the repository, it will automatically synchronize the app .